pirocorp/IT-Business-Analysis/03. Requirements Basics and Gathering/README.md

 Questions to Ask:

 - Can I ensure this requirement has been met in the design solution?
-- Can I make sure this requirement has been met in the implementation?
+- Can I ensure this requirement has been met in the implementation?
 - Can I ensure this requirement has been met during testing?

 Guidelines